 Just as our Jewish communities should stand up for LGBTQ rights, Jews must be proactive about embracing – not just tolerating – LGBTQ Jews in every Jewish community, even where it is most challenging.
 Idit has prioritized expanding Keshet’s presence nationwide in parts of the country where our work is most needed, starting with Florida.
 Keshet’s mission, always, is to reach the day when all LGBTQ Jews will feel at home in their communities.

-We hope you will support Dare to Dream: A Campaign for the LGBTQ Jewish Future, which will raise $250,000 in honor of Idit’s bold leadership and support Keshet in taking on the next challenges facing LGBTQ Jews.
+Thank you for supporting Dare to Dream: A Campaign for the LGBTQ Jewish Future.
+Together our community raised over $580,000 in honor of Idit’s bold leadership and to support Keshet in taking on the next challenges facing LGBTQ Jews.